 5. Hydraulic or Mechanical

+Which applications require fully hydraulic rather than mechanical Dock Levelers?
 Both types are available in a variety of sizes and capacity ranges.
 Hydraulic Dock Levelers, although higher in initial cost, have proven to provide lower lifetime cost due to lower maintenance requirements.
 Added benefits of fully hydraulic Dock Levelers include smooth, quiet operation at the touch of a button and automatic return to cross traffic position.
 For operator convenience and years of trouble-free service, fully hydraulic Dock Levelers are suggested for all applications.

-6. Dock Leveler Size.
+6. Dock Leveler Size

 Talking about capacity, I’ve heard the terms STATIC, ROLLOVER and DYNAMIC being used.
 Which rating should influence my Dock Leveler selection?
 Static and rollover refer to the amount of weight that a Dock Leveler can safely support, either stacked on the deck or crossing over it, while in the stored position.

 Dynamic capacity refers to the total force of a rolling load that a Dock Leveler can safely support while in the extended or service position.
 This dynamic rating should be used when selecting your Dock Leveler, since it is the only method that considers true, live working conditions

-7. Dock Leveler Capacity.
+7. Dock Leveler Capacity

 The dynamic rating is a combination of the weight of the lift vehicle and its load, its speed and the angle of the leveler above dock.
 Dynamic force increases as the grade increases, therefore, a longer dock leveler will handle greater loads, because the dynamic impact is less.
 Which rating should influence my Dock Leveler selection?
 Static and rollover refer to the amount of weight that a Dock Leveler can safely support, either stacked on the deck or crossing over it, while in the stored position.
 Dynamic capacity refers to the total force of a rolling load that a Dock Leveler can safely support while in the extended or service position.
 This dynamic rating should be used when selecting your Dock Leveler, since it is the only method that considers true, live working conditions.

-8. Dock Leveler Lip Length.
+8. Dock Leveler Lip Length

+How much lip length is recommended in the truck at all times?
 It is recommended that 4” to 6” of the lip should remain in contact with the vehicle at all times

-9. Bumper Projection.
+9. Bumper Projection

 Determined if approach is level or sloped to dock leveler

-10. Style of Dock Seal or Dock Shelter.
+10. Style of Dock Seal or Dock Shelter

 Determined if approach is level or sloped to dock leveler and door size.

-11. Style of Vehicle Restraint required.
+11. Style of Vehicle Restraint required

 Creates a safe working environment at the dock.
 Locks onto Trailer R.I.G., Prevents trailer from early departure.
 Easy operation from control Panel inside Building.
 Effective communication with truck driver via outside lights.